Basket

 Your basket is empty.

-Π.O.
-(Pi.O.) is a legendary figure in the Australian poetry scene, born in Greece and brought up in Fitzroy, the chronicler of Melbourne and its culture and migrations, a highly disciplined Anarchist who has worked as a draughtsman for forty years to support his family and his art.
-He is the publisher of Unusual Work by Collective Effort Press, a long-time magazine editor, a pioneer of performance poetry in Australia, and the author of many collections, including Panash, Fitzroy Poems, Big Numbers: New and Selected Poems, and the two epic works 24 Hours and Fitzroy: The Biography.
-Heide, the third book in this monumental trilogy, was published by Giramondo in 2019 and won the 2020 Judith Wright Calanthe Award, Australia’s most prestigious poetry prize.
+π.O.
+(Pi.O.) is a legendary figure in the Australian poetry scene.
+Born in Greece and brought up in Fitzroy, he is a chronicler of Melbourne and its culture and migrations, and a highly disciplined anarchist who has worked as a draughtsman for forty years to support his art.
+He is a publisher and editor, and the author of many collections, including Fitzroy Poems, Big Numbers: New and Selected Poems, and the epic works 24 Hours, Fitzroy: The Biography, and HEIDE.
+Published by Giramondo in 2019, HEIDE won the 2020 Judith Wright Calanthe Award and was shortlisted for the Prime Minister’s Award for Poetry.
+His latest book is The Tour (Giramondo 2023).

 Titles